covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/API Reference/Assemblies/FunctionPropertyList/Properties/FUNC_ARTICLE_VISCOSITY_CLASS_ACCORDING_TO_DIN_51519 Property.md

 Property is indexed.
 Possible indexes are from 1 to 50.

-Specification which minimum viscosity and which maximum viscosity the respective hydraulic oil has at 40 Â°C.
+Specification which minimum viscosity and which maximum viscosity the respective hydraulic oil has at 40 °C.